Sylvía Rún Hálfdánardóttir

-Sylvía Rún Hálfdánardóttir (born 20 September 1998) is an Icelandic former basketball player and a former member of the Icelandic national basketball team.
+Sylvía Rún Hálfdánardóttir (born 20 September 1998) is an Icelandic basketball player and a former member of the Icelandic national basketball team.

 Playing career

 Sylvía Rún came up through the junior ranks of Haukar and broke into the senior team in 2012.
 She played with Haukar until 2016, winning the Icelandic Basketball Cup in 2014 and the Icelandic Company Cup in 2015.

 After starting the 2016-2017 season with Stjarnan, she stepped away from basketball after three games for personal reasons but returned to the team the following season where she went on to average 11.0 points and 7.6 rebounds in 12 games.

 In September 2018, Sylvía Rún joined 1. deild kvenna club Þór Akureyri.
 On 5 January 2019, Sylvía posted a quadruple-double with 11 points, 13 rebounds, 10 assists and 10 steals in a victory against Njarðvík.
 On 16 March 2019, she scored a career high 40 points in a 70-67 victory against Hamar.
 For the season she averaged 21.7 points, 12.3 rebounds and 5.1 assists.
 After the season she was named to the 1. deild kvenna Domestic All-First Team.

 In May 2019, Sylvía signed with reigning national champions Valur.
 She averaged 10.3 points and 6.6 rebounds in 22 games for Valur before the season was canceled due to the coronavirus pandemic in Iceland.
 Following the season, she retired from competitive basketball.

+In May 2025, Sylvía returned to basketball and signed with Ármann of the Úrvalsdeild kvenna.